biya-coin/biyaliquid-docs/.gitbook/defi/wallet/README.md

 2. [Keplr](https://www.keplr.app/)
 3. [Leap](https://www.leapwallet.io/)

-#### Biyaliquid-Native Wallets

-Currently, [Ninji Wallet](https://ninji.xyz/) is the only Biyaliquid-native wallet.
-Such a wallet is built to synergize specifically with the greater Biyaliquid ecosystem.

 #### CEX-Based Wallets

 There are also several wallets developed by centralized exchanges (CEXs) that now support Biyaliquid.
 If you are an active user of these CEXs, using their wallets can provide a more seamless web3 experience.
 Currently, CEX-based wallets that support Biyaliquid are: